jonpontet/hide-admin-notices/README.txt

 After activating the plugin, you will have a new **Show Notices** button at the top right-hand corner of your admin pages - just next to **Screen Options**.

-Click the button to reveal all hidden notices, and simply click the button again to hide them.
+Click the button to reveal all hidden notices, then simply click the button again to hide them.

 #### SUPPORT